ibm-cloud-docs/sap/sap-quickstudy-nw-power-vs-aix.md

 Additional installation files can be found on the `/usr/sys/inst.images` mountpoint.

 The `vnc` package is another useful tool in the AIX Toolbox for Linux Applications.
 After you install the `vnc` package into your AIX server, you will be able to start a VNC server on your AIX server.
 Then you can use a VNC viewer such as TightVNC on the jump server or another desktop to connect to your AIX server to start an SAP installation by using Software Provisioning Manager (formerly known as SAPINST) with the web front end.
-For more information, see [Software Provisioning Manager](https://support.sap.com/en/tools/software-logistics-tools/software-provisioning-manager.html){: external} and [Installing by using a jump server](#power-vs-aix-nw-installing_jump_server).
+For more information, see [Software Provisioning Manager](https://support.sap.com/en/tools/software-logistics-tools/software-provisioning-manager.html){: external} and [Installing by using a jump server](#installing_jump_server).

 ## Required filesets for Oracle, IBM Db2, and SAP MaxDB
-{: #power-vs-aix-nw-filesets_for_db}
+{: #filesets_for_db}

 ### Oracle 12 on AIX {{site.data.keyword.IBM_notm}} Power Systems
-{: #power-vs-aix-nw-oracle_12_filesets}
+{: #oracle_12_filesets}

 Oracle 12 is supported on AIX 7.1 and 7.2.
 For a list of required operating system filesets and APARs, see the [system requirements](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/axdbi/operating-system-requirements-for-ibm-aix-on-power-systems-64-bit.html#GUID-265A2566-3693-4285-A514-5AB81DF91A85){: external}.